 When looking for rotating credit card bonus categories, you may want to know if there are any downsides to this type of credit credit.
 It is easy to see the high percentage cash back and be pulled in.
 If the credit card you pick requires you to activate your cash back savings, then it is on you to take that step.
 Your credit card company may or may not remind you of the new categories and that it is time to sign up.
 Another potential down side is if thee quarterly cash back options are not in alignment with your spending habits, it may not be the right fit for you.

 The categories may not be in an area where you spend money or perhaps the timing does not line up.
 If you spend more money on gas in the summer months, but the credit card offers cash back bonus for gas in January, that may not be the right match for you.
 One more thing to consider is the potential cap on spending.
 If you are spending money that you might not spend just to get the bonus but you have reached your spending limit, you may be spending money for no reason.

 What Are the Perks of Having a Cash Back Credit Card?

 There are some benefits to having a cash back credit card.
 The money you get back is a percentage of your purchase.
 That translates into cash.
 You usually have the choice of getting a check mailed to you, money deposited into your bank account, or you can use the cash back to make a payment on your credit card.
 If you use your credit card for all purchases it can be a substantial amount of money.
 When you have a card with rotating credit card bonus categories, you can maximize on the amount of money you get back.

 We will show you with numbers how cash back will work.

-If you spend $1,000 per month, 3 percent of $1,000 is $30.
+If you have credit card that gives you 3 percent back on all purchases, it could work this way: If you spend $1,000 per month, 3 percent of $1,000 is $30.
 If you spend $1,000 per month for an entire year, you can earn $10 each month, which is $120 per year cash back for purchases you were planning to make anyway.

 What Cards Have High Credit Card Rewards Rate?